rbob86/qsi-migration-scripts/README.md

 python lmanage-parallel.py -i [list of ini filenames without extension]
 ```

-Note the -i argument takes a list of ini filenames without the .ini extension, for example:
+Note that the -i argument takes a list of ini filenames without the .ini extension, for example:

 ```
 python lmanage-parallel.py -i 001 166 032 044 123 009